 It may be difficult to know whether your loved one has coronavirus or another illness.
 So it’s critical to play it safe and not infect yourself and, in turn, others.
 The CDC suggests:

 The illness varies in its severity.
-And while many people can recover at home just fine, some people — including young, previously healthy adults — are suffering long-term symptoms.
+And while many people can recover at home just fine, some — including young, previously healthy adults — are suffering long-term symptoms.

 Yes, you can make both at home.